2019-Spring-CSC-386/p00-project-1-nick-and-sarah/README.md

 ## Errors and Constraints

 ### Hardware Issues
 - The button is very loose, and sometimes when you press it for a longer amount of time, it will count it as two presses.
 We think this can be solved by just using a better button.
+It also sometimes dosen't count as a press at all.

 ### Software Issue:
-- Although, we did code a five hour verision there was not enough time to test to fully, so we cannot say that it will 100% work.
+- Although, we did code a five hour version there was not enough time to test it fully, so we cannot say that it will 100% work.
 We believe that more time to test that is needed.

 ## Reflection
 We think that this project went really well.
 We knew from coming in that it would mainly rely on the coding.
 It was hard at times, but once we found the right library we figured it out pretty easily.
 We think that we picked a good project, and scoped it pretty well to make sure that we had it finished during the time that we had.